Socialist Youth (Chile): Foundation of the Socialist Youth Federation

 Shortly thereafter, the young socialists stand out for their political capacity and their imponderable contributions to the development of the PS.
 It is the young socialists who raise the revolutionary profile of the popular movement during the multi-class government of Pedro Aguirre Cerda (Frente Popular, 1938).
 Young people are constantly imprinting their revolutionary and combative stamp on the line of the PS, this is how after the XI Ordinary General Congress of the party, the young socialists consolidate their Latin Americanism by joining the Union of Revolutionary Youth of Latin America.
 Subsequently, it will be one of its most notable leaders, the young Raúl Ampuero, who will take charge of the General Secretary of the PS, standing out for his classist and revolutionary leadership.
 Also at that time, the former socialist militiaman, member of the youth Salvador Allende Gossens, had already begun to assume responsibilities of national relevance.

 For this period, the JS has already consolidated its insertion in universities, towns and unions, distinguishing itself everywhere for its rupture with the bourgeois structures of domination and fighting for demands that integrate youth in a society that insists on marginalizing them; The right to education for all, school fees, student immunity, labor improvements, all become slogans that the system must quickly satisfy under the pressure exerted by youth mobilization.

-Salvador Allende (PS) and Pablo Neruda (PCCh) in an activity with the FJS community of Puerto Natales during the 1970 presidential campaign.